fenimore/mappyr-backend/README.md

     @GET
     /comment/{id}

-Otherwise get a single comment by **id**, this will return the posting User within the json, such as:
+Get a single comment by **id**, this will return the posting User within the json, such as:

 > {